-A product demonstration box for your school, worth £110, packed full of reusable and disposable products.
+A plastic-free product demonstration box for your school, worth £110.

-Well-structured, adaptable lesson plans, dynamic teaching resources and friendly support for Key Stages 2 and 3.
+Well-structured, adaptable lessons plans, Dynamic teaching resources and friendly support for Key Stages 2 and 3.

-Periods: People and Products (KS2 and KS3) Understand menstruation, menstrual cycles and menstrual product choices better with this engaging and informative lesson in which students learn about themselves through the stories of others.
+Understand yourself, menstrual cycles and menstrual product choices better with this engaging and informative lesson.

 Our periods and the Environment